nibblehole/posteio-php/README.md

 ## Usage

 The API is split into two services; boxes and domains.
 Both have the same CRUD functions.
-You can find the complete documentation of what each resource takes a its parameters on their (API docs/sandbox)[https://poste.io/demo].
+You can find the complete documentation of what each resource takes a its parameters on their [API docs/sandbox](https://poste.io/demo).

 ### Laravel